Betting Biases – Betting mistakes everyone makes

 It’s worth keeping half an eye on individual results to pick up whether there is something valuable to be learned, but never consider a bet as bad simply because it lost (or a bet to be good just because it won).

 We all rely on our feelings and beliefs when betting on Sports.
-They’re ultimately what drive our betting decisions.
+They’re ultimately what drives our betting decisions.
 Here are some examples.

-- There’s an upcoming game between Liverpool and Manchester City, and we believe we’re going to get another high scoring game as the two previous meetings this season had a combined 12 goals (5-0 and 4-3)
+- There’s an upcoming game between Liverpool and Manchester City.
+We believe we’re going to get another high scoring game as the two previous meetings this season had a combined 12 goals (5-0 and 4-3).

 - It’s the start of the World Cup, and we confidently predict that France will win it as they have the largest selection of quality players at their disposal

-- Spurs are taking on West Brom, and we believe Spurs are the far superior team and will have no problem covering the -1.5 goal spread
+- Spurs are taking on West Brom, and we believe Spurs are the superior team and will have no problem covering the -1.5 Asian Handicap.

 This bandwagon effect was fueled by both Conor and Floyd two of the most influential names on Sports Social media along with countless other media outlets insisting that the Irishman did, in fact, have a chance against the 49-0 undefeated Mayweather.